On the Northcott property for special values of L-functions: Abstract

 \section{Abstract}

 We propose an investigation on the Northcott, Bogomolov and Lehmer properties for special values of $L$-functions.
 We first introduce an axiomatic approach to these three properties.
 We then focus on the Northcott property for special values of $L$-functions.
-In the case of $L$-functions of pure motives, we prove a Northcott property for special values located at the left of the critical strip, assuming the validity of the functional equation.
+In the case of $L$-functions of pure motives, we prove a Northcott property for special values located at the left of the critical strip, assuming that the $L$-functions in question satisfy some expected properties.
 Inside the critical strip, focusing on the Dedekind zeta function of number fields, we prove that such a property does not hold for the special value at one, but holds for the special value at zero, and we give a related quantitative estimate in this case.

 {\flushleft \textbf{Keywords:} L-functions, Northcott property, motives, heights, abelian varieties.\\ \textbf{Mathematics Subject Classification:} 11G40, 11G50, 14K05, 11F67.}